 This recipe might just become your new favorite chicken soup recipe for when a loved one is sick or just to brighten a cold and gloomy day.

-Don't get me wrong, I love a classic chicken noodle soup recipe but this recipe takes chicken noodle to a whole new level.
+Don't get me wrong, I love a classic gluten-free chicken noodle soup recipe but this recipe takes chicken noodle to a whole new level.
 The lemon and dill don't overpower the soup but rather add a delicate brightness and so much flavor!

 Not to mention, this is one of those easy recipes to make.
 All you need to do is chop a few veggies and toss everything in a pot to simmer.
 Add a few finishing touches and you're done!